 For example “A,” let’s pretend that you are deploying an employee survey for a company with 100 employees.
-In order to reach a representative sample at a 95% confidence level with a 5% sampling error, you must obtain at least 80 responses or your data will be invalid.
+In order to reach a representative sample at a 95% confidence level with a 5% sampling error, you must obtain at least 80 responses.
 Note that this is an 80% response rate.

 For example “B,” let’s pretend that you are deploying a customer survey to 1,000 of your customers.
-In order to reach a representative sample at a 95% confidence level with a 5% sampling error, you must obtain at least 278 responses or your data will be invalid.
+In order to reach a representative sample at a 95% confidence level with a 5% sampling error, you must obtain at least 278 responses.
 Note that this is a 27.8% response rate.

 Offering incentives for a survey respondent’s time is one way to increase survey response rates without biasing respondents’ answers.
 How much of an incentive is needed for maximum effectiveness?
 An incentive is not usually warranted for an employee survey, as most employees want to participate and want to give honest feedback to improve the working environment for themselves and their co-workers.
 For customer populations of less than 500, the incentive needs to be at least $10 and possibly up to $50 per respondent because a very high response rate percentage (40%+) may be required to reach a representative sample.
 For larger customer populations (greater than 500), the need to achieve a very high response rate lessens, and so it is easier to reach a representative sample using a smaller incentive or no incentive at all.